-Any child can be vulnerable to peer-on-peer abuse due to the strength of peer influence during adolescence, and staff should be alert to signs of such abuse amongst all children.
+Any child can be vulnerable to child-on-child abuse due to the strength of influence during adolescence, and staff should be alert to signs of such abuse amongst all children.
 Individual and situational factors can increase a child's vulnerability to abuse by their peers.
-For example, an image of a child could be shared, following which they could become vulnerable to peer-on-peer abuse due to how others now perceive them, regardless of any characteristics which may be inherent in them and/or their family.
+For example, an image of a child could be shared, following which they could become vulnerable to child-on-child abuse due to how others now perceive them, regardless of any characteristics which may be inherent in them and/or their family.
 Peer group dynamics can also play an important role in determining a child's vulnerability to such abuse.
-For example, children who are more likely to follow others and/or who are socially isolated from their peers may be more vulnerable to peer-on-peer abuse.
-Children who are questioning or exploring their sexuality may also be particularly vulnerable to abuse by their peers.
+For example, children who are more likely to follow others and/or who are socially isolated from their peers may be more vulnerable to child-on-child abuse.
+Children who are questioning or exploring their sexuality may also be particularly vulnerable to abuse.